Skip to main content

 2) The nook behind Driscoll Hall

 There are several lovely places to study around the dorms, but this one is particularly nice.
 It’s surrounded by trees and rests right inside a beautiful and quiet little nook on the back side of Driscoll Hall.
-There isn’t a ton of seating back there, so just make sure if there are other people around you can still keep a safe six-foot distance.
+You get a lovely view of the Greenbelt too!

 4) The amphitheater by Taylor Hall